waynodiablo/Oystercard/yelpv3.md

 #### Using AJAX to update endorsements in real-time

-This is where it gets fun.
-We can use AJAX to update the page in real-time without having to refresh.
+This is where it gets fun. :twisted_rightwards_arrows: We can use AJAX to update the page in real-time without having to refresh.
 Broadly, it works like this:

 1. User clicks 'Endorse' link next to a review
 2. Click event invokes some JavaScript in the page, which tells the server that the endorsements count for that review should go up